lvstaiwan/Gold-Standard/README.md

-# Gold-Standard
-Gold Standard versus Ground Truth
+# Gold-Standard versus Ground Truth

 Typical medicine diagonsis involves at least some known case/standard/criteria in achieving diagnostic results however the true status (in particular, psychological/mental) of a patient can never be really revealed, isn't it?